BIRD / new pets

 Try not to handle new parrotlets for three or four days after bringing them home, to give them time to adjust.

 Even a settled-in bird can feel sick.
-If you notice any of these signs of illness or distress, contact a veterinarian who treats birds:
+Aside from annual check ups, talk to an avian veterinarian if you have questions about your bird’s health or if you notice any of these signs of illness or distress:

 - Decreased appetite or weight loss